 Conclusion of How Long a Ground Level Deck Will Last

-A ground level will rot quicker than a raised deckOpens in a new tab., but it doesn’t haven’t to.
+A ground level will rot quicker than a raised deck, but it doesn’t haven’t to.
 If you use joist treated for ground contact, seal the ends.
 Install them above a gravel base, allowing water to drain away, along with ventilate the underside..
-A ground-level deck can lastOpens in a new tab. for decades.
+A ground-level deck can last for decades.